-Details of the Group's accounting policies are included in notes 33 and 34.
+Details of the Group's accounting policies are included in notes 34 and 35.

-Segment reporting
+3. Segment reporting

 Revenue is principally derived by the Group from the provision of electrical services through construction and services contracts to customers in the following sectors: Commercial; Resources; and Infrastructure.
-During the year, the composition of the operating sectors was realigned to better reflect the Group's markets.
-As a result, the Public Infrastructure and Defence, Industrial, Utilities and Energy, and Telecommunications and Data Centres sectors were consolidated into the Infrastructure sector.

 The Group identified its operating segments based on the internal reports that are reviewed and used by the Group Managing Director in assessing performance and in determining the allocation of resources, and on the nature of the services provided.
 Financial information about each of these operating segments is reported to the Group Managing Director on a recurring basis.
-The Group provides its services through three key segments of SCEE, Datatel and Heyday.